LLNL/axom/src/docs/sphinx/coding_guide/sec8_design_implement.rst

 .. _designsec-label:

 =======================================================
-6 Design and Implement for Correctness and Robustness
+8 Design and Implement for Correctness and Robustness
 =======================================================

-The guidelines in this section describe sound software design and engineering practices that help enforce correctness and robustness and help avoid mis-interpretation or confusion by others.
+The guidelines in this section describe various software design and implementation practices that help enforce correctness and robustness and avoid mis-interpretation or confusion by others.

 --------------------------------------------------------------------
-6.1 General Guidelines
+Keep it simple...
 --------------------------------------------------------------------

-6.1.1 Simplicity, clarity, ease of modification and extension **should** always be a main goal when writing new code or changing existing code.
+8.1 Simplicity, clarity, ease of modification and extension **should** always be a main goal when writing new code or changing existing code.

-6.1.2 Each entity (class, struct, variable, function, etc.) **should** embody one clear, well-defined concept.
+8.2 Each entity (class, struct, variable, function, etc.) **should** embody one clear, well-defined concept.

       The responsibilities of an entity may increase as it is used in new and